 Legislative Efforts for Veteran Access to Cannabis Stalled

 Over the past few years, a few federal lawmakers have proposed a slate of bills that would allow veterans to access cannabis, but they’ve all struggled to see any movement toward becoming law.

-A prominent bill to at least allow VA doctors to recommend cannabis, the Veterans Equal Access Act, was reintroduced this March after failing to pass last year.
+A prominent bill to at least allow VA doctors to recommend cannabis, the Veterans Equal Access Act, was reintroduced last March after failing to pass in 2018.
 The bill was sponsored, once again, by Congressional Cannabis Caucus founder Rep. Earl Blumenauer, a Democrat from Oregon.